vwkd/code-system/src/languages/rust/memory.md

-## Variable
+## Derivation

-- lifetime is its scope, region of code where it's valid
-- on assignment or function call copies variable move semantics by default, implicit, by assigning ??
-  - for primitive value (type that implement `Copy` trait) copies value, "pass by value", clones by default
+### Type with `Copy` trait

+- e.g. primitive value
+- copies value
+- think of implicit clone by default
+- "pass by value"
 - beware: also in smart pointer initialization function, e.g. `Box::new(42)`

-  - for heap-allocated value copies pointer, transfers ownership to new variable, old variable is invalidated, "moved", "pass by reference"
+### Type without `Copy` trait

+- e.g. heap-allocated value
+- copies only memory address
+- think of move by default
+- invalidates old variable, ownerships was transferred to new variable, value "moved"
+- "pass by reference", "shallow copy"
 ?? also moves structs even though on stack??
-- beware: variable is always copied, but underlying value only if not on heap!
-- can clone value instead using `.clone()` method
-?? to copy instead of move
+- if implements `Clone` can use `.clone()` method to copy value instead of moving
-- return value of function moves ownership to callsite
+- note: return value of function moves ownership to callsite